 Some camps will have sandboards on hand for those wanting to give sand boarding a try.
 From what I could tell during my visit, this is much harder than it looks.
-All desert camps will have a campfire at night.
+Most desert camps will also have a campfire at night.

 Live Berber Music

-Live music will be included as part of the entertainment during your stay in most of the Sahara desert camps.
+Live music may be included as part of the entertainment during your stay in many of the Sahara desert camps.

-The majority of these musicians will be playing Moroccan Berber music, which you will hear a lot during your time in Morocco.
+The majority of these musicians will be playing Moroccan Berber music, which you will hear frequently throughout your time in Morocco.

-Berber music is the traditional music of the Berber people, which are native to Morocco and other areas of northern Africa.
+Berber music is the traditional music of the Berber people who are native to Morocco and other areas of northern Africa.

 Inside the Sahara desert tents

-The interior of the Sahara desert tents is quite spacious, about the size of an average hotel room.
-Inside you will find a bed, a small seating area, a vanity, and a restroom.
+The interior of the tent is quite spacious, about the size of an average hotel room.
+Inside you’ll find a bed, a small seating area, a vanity, and a restroom.